karakun/karakun.github.io/_posts/2024-04-30-security-slsa.md

 **Build Level 3 (Hardened builds)** provides additional protection against specific threats by ensuring that both the build and source platforms meet auditing standards and maintain the integrity of the provenance.
 The build platform implements strong controls to prevent runs from interfering with each other, even within the same project, and to prevent secret material used to sign the provenance from being accessible to custom build steps.

 Artifacts Integrity is about the ability to trust the authenticity of artifacts, meaning verifying that the artifact you get is really the original artifact uploaded by its author.
-Establishing the provenance of the artifacts produce is extremely important.
+Establishing the provenance of the artifacts produced is extremely important.
 So what is _"Provenance"_ all about?

 ### Provenance